24 Weeks Pregnant

 Usually, at 24 weeks pregnant, baby is still small enough that they may change position frequently.
 They may be upright, transverse or positioned sideways, which can be a bit less comfortable.
 You may be able to tell which position baby is in based on where the kicks and punches are coming from.

 Around this time or a little after, you may start to actually feel pregnant.
-Yes, you’ll feel your baby move, which is exhilarating.
-However, you may also notice swelling start to occur, difficulty sleeping, heartburn, round ligament pain and some discomforts of pregnancy.
-It’s part of it, but ask your ob-gyn for some tips to make your life better!
+Yes, you’ll feel baby move, which is exhilarating.
+However, you may also notice swelling start to occur, difficulty sleeping, heartburn, round ligament pain and some other discomforts of pregnancy.
+It’s all part of pregnancy, but ask your ob-gyn for some tips to make your life better!

 Here are some good-for-you actions to take this week.